What Is An Archetypal Villain?

 An AntiVillain is the opposite of an Anti-Hero — a character with heroic goals, personality traits, and/or virtues who is ultimately the villain.
 Their desired ends are mostly good, but their means of getting there range from evil to undesirable.

-See also What Was The Impact Of The Battle Of Saratoga?
+See also What Is The Real Name Of Wife Of Bath?

 Who is the baddest villain of all time?